Plugin Development

 Publishing the Plugin

-image, so publishing a plugin means pushing the image to an image registry.
+A plugin is a Docker image, so publishing a plugin means pushing the image to an image registry.

-You can publish to the built-in Artifact Registry of Cloud Native Build
+You can publish to the built-in Artifact Registry of Cloud Native Build.

-For globally available plugins, you can also publish to Docker Hub
+For globally available plugins, you can also publish to Docker Hub.

 Pushing the Image